-Ren with harvestable sized Oyster high tide) are driven into the bottom and spaced at a distance of 2.3 m apart and it is connected in both directions by horizontally placed 8 poles of 4-6 m length which are above the water level during high tide, and the 'rens' (oyster shell strings) are suspended from these racks.
-On bottom culture The on-bottom culture of oysters is ideal where the water depth is below 1.2 m where the oyster seeds attached to the collectors are directly planted on the bottom and allowed to grow.
+Ren with harvestable sized Oyster

+On bottom culture

+The on-bottom culture of oysters is ideal where the water depth is below 1.2 m where the oyster seeds attached to the collectors are directly planted on the bottom and allowed to grow.

 The tray unit having the size $60 \times 45 \times 30$ cm with 3 horizontal shelves of 10 cm height, suspended in the water column using float and anchor is also used for oyster farming.

+Seeding:

-Seeding The oyster spat is attached to the 'cultch' at the hatchery itself @ 5 no./cultch which is then transported to the culture site.
-In the rack and ren method, such 8-10 spat attached cultch is connected through a string of 1-1.5 m long to form a 'ren' and usually 80-100 such 'ren' are suspended from a rack of 7x7 m size.
+The oyster spat is attached to the 'cultch' at hatchery itself @ 5 no./cultch which is then transported to the culture site.
+In rack and ren method, such 8-10 spat attached cultch is connected through a string of 1-1.5 m long to form a 'ren' and usually 80-100 such 'ren' are suspended from a rack of 7x7 m size.
 Here the survival rate is about 55-60%.
-In the tray method, the nursery-reared single spat (cultch-free) measuring about 25 mm is kept in a tray unit of size $60 \times 45 \times 30$ at an oyster-ling density of 200-250 no./unit.
-Care and monitoring The ren is periodically checked for replacement of broken structure and fastening of loosened ren or if it touches the bottom.
+In the tray method, the nursery reared single spat (cultch-free) measuring about 25 mm are kept in a tray unit of size $60 \times 45 \times 30$ at an oyster-ling density of 200-250 no./unit.
+Care & Monitoring:

+The ren is periodically checked for replacement of broken structure and fastening of loosened ren or if it touches the bottom.
 If the ren falls on the ground, survival will be low.
-In the case of farming in the tray, once the oyster reaches 50 mm in length, it is segregated, and slow-growing ones will be culled and fast-growing ones will be placed back on the tray.
-The barnacle that settles on the wooden structure, tray and oyster may add more weight to the ren or tray and compete for food.
-Crabs and starfish, polychaetes and gastropods are the primary predators.
+In the case of farming in the tray, once the oyster reaches 50 mm length, it is segregated, and slow-growing ones will be culled and fast growing once are placed back on the tray.
+The barnacle that settles on the wooden structure, tray and oyster may add more weight to the ren or tray and competes for food.
+Crab and starfish, polychaete and gastropod are the primary predators.
 The average growth rate of the oyster is 7 mm/month, and at the end of 12 months, the oysters attain an average length of 85 mm.
-Compared to the ren method, the tray method gives more production, but the production cost is higher.
+Compared to the ren method, tray method gives more production, but the production cost is higher.
 Other aspects are the same as that practised for mussel farming.
+Harvesting: